lcmd-epfl/EquiReact/README.md

 If desired, the learned representation can be extracted using `representation.py`, which may be interesting for model interpretation or other downstream applications.

 ## Baselines
-To run the baselines CGR and SLATM$_d$, the former on GPU and the latter on CPU, two additional installation files are provided (TODO).
+To run the baselines CGR and SLATM_d, the former on GPU and the latter on CPU, two additional installation files are provided: <CGR> and `requirements_fingerprints.txt` (assuming these will be run in separate environments)